Tuhin-thinks/project_or_task_manager/README.md

 - Complete database management using Sqlite3 (all basic and related commands are implemented)
 - Threading to manage large amount of data in the database.
 - Attractive modern looking application using CSS type of styling in PyQt5 (Qt Designer)
+## How Does the Opening Window Of The Window will Look Like?